 Types of native fish

 Whitebait is not a type of fish - it is the juvenile stage of several native fish.

 Inanga is the most common of the whitebait family.

-Whitebait can grow into any of six different types of native fish:
+Whitebait can grow into any of five different types of native fish:

 - Inanga is the most common of the family.
 It spawns in river margin vegetation that is flooded by extreme high tides.